 The following items have recently been transferred from the Science Museum Group collection to more suitable museums or public collections.

-The medical examination carriage was acquired as part of the Museum of Science and Industry’s collection in the early 1990s.
+The medical examination carriage was acquired as part of the Science and Industry Museum’s collection in the early 1990s.
 After a more recent review of the carriage’s significance and in light of collections already held at the National Railway Museum, a decision was taken to advertise the carriage for transfer to find a more suitable home which would maximise public access to the carriage.

 The London Midland & Scottish Carriage Association expressed interest in the carriage and in early 2018 the transfer was completed.
 Restoration work is underway, with the carriage due to enter public service on the Peak Rail heritage line in early 2021.